Creating a Network Log

 - Open a Firefox browser window or tab.

 - To be sure cached information in the browser does not affect the network log, you will first clear browsing data.
-To begin this process, from the options menu (three vertical lines), select the Preferences option and then Privacy & Security.
+To begin this process, from the options menu (three vertical lines), select the Settings option and then Privacy & Security.

-- Close the Preferences tab.
+- Close the Settings tab.

 - Paste the URL to the page that contains the Brightcove Player you are troubleshooting into the browser's address bar, and then press Enter to load the page.
 You will immediately see network traffic in the Network tab.